 Where to stay: I can recommend Menzels Pension Drehscheibe.
 A conveniently priced Bed & Breakfast with lots of original décor from the glorious days of the turn from the 19th to the 20th century!

-How to get around: Görlitz is a really small town, so you can easily walk everywhere and do the self‐guided walk with your Görlitz Film Locations map.
-The tourism information centre also offers guided walking and bus tours, although not all of them are offered in English.
-Check online for more info.
+How to get around: Görlitz is a really small town, so you can easily walk everywhere and do the self‐guided walk with your Görlitz Film Locations map, which you can pick up at the Tourist Information Centre (Obermarkt 32) free of charge.
+The tourism information centre also offers guided walking and bus tours, although not many of them are available in English.
+Check their website for more info.

 Some of the films shot on location in Görlitz